 What is Industrial & Systems Engineering?

-The most versatile engineering discipline, industrial engineering, opens doors for careers in variety of business, manufacturing, and service environments, including transportation, technology, health care, aerospace, engineering consulting, and supply chain management, among many others.
+The Industrial and Systems Engineering is the most versatile engineering discipline, industrial engineering, opens doors for careers in variety of business, manufacturing, and service environments, including transportation, technology, health care, aerospace, engineering consulting, and supply chain management, among many others.

 Like other engineering fields, the base curriculum of study in industrial engineering includes mathematics and the physical sciences, and knowledge is enhanced with study in other broad topics which cross many engineering disciplines: operations research, manufacturing, human factors, and statistical analysis.
 Such broad knowledge defines the several roles of industrial engineers, to improve, integrate, inform, and innovate.